 You can configure an online group while Group Replication is running by using a set of UDFs, which rely on a group action coordinator.
 These UDFs are installed by the Group Replication plugin in version 8.0.13 and higher.
 This section describes how changes are made to a running group, and the available UDFs.

-For the coordinator to be able to configure group wide actions on a running group, all members must be running MySQL 8.0.13 or later and have the UDFs installed.
+For the coordinator to be able to configure group wide actions on a running group, all members must be running MySQL 8.0.13 or higher and have the UDFs installed.

 To use the UDFs, connect to a member of the running group and invoke the function with the